coverclock/com-diag-hackamore/Hackamore/README.txt

 select(2) system call, and updates a common model, and Mains is multi-threaded, processes each AMI socket from a different thread, and updates a common model by serializing access to it.
 Either should work, but the latter can leverage multi-core servers to keep up with higher transaction rates.
+Run either main program from a W I D E terminal window that supports ANSI control sequences (an xterm works just fine).

 ----------------------------------------------------------------------